Barahow/Marketing-CRM-Data-Warehouse/README.md

 dbt test --profiles-dir . --target prod
 ```

+Optional tooling: jq for JSON inspection, High-DPI PDF tools for image export.

 ---

-## Data Cautions and Limitations
+## Data cautions and limitations

-* Used sampled GA4 and Meta Ads inputs that were expanded for pipeline and visualization testing.
-Consequences and required controls:
+* This project used sampled GA4 and Meta Ads data expanded for pipeline testing.
+Current KPI values are demonstration outputs only.

-* Ad-spend, impressions, and conversions may not scale or align with real-world economics; ROAS and CAC derived from these values can be misleading.
+* Ad-spend, impressions, and conversions may not scale or reflect real-world economics; ROAS and CAC derived from these values can be misleading.

-* High AOV, extreme ROAS, or anomalous CAC values likely reflect synthetic expansion and/or unscaled spend rather than true performance.

-* GA4 sample expansion can break one-to-one attribution assumptions; always validate transaction_id linkage in Silver before using campaign-level attribution.
+* GA4 sample expansion can break one-to-one attribution; validate transaction\_id linkage in Silver before using campaign-level attribution.

-* Required action before production reporting: rescale and validate dim_meta_ads.spend in Silver, run dbt tests on campaign+date joins, and reconcile audit views (order counts, missing FKs).
+* Before production reporting: replace synthetic sources with production feeds, rescale and validate dim\_meta\_ads.spend, run dbt tests on campaign+date joins, and reconcile audit views for order counts and missing FKs.
-* Treat current KPI values as demonstration outputs only until source spend, impressions, and transaction linkages are validated and replaced with production feeds.

 ---

+## Notes

+This repository is a demonstration.
+Validate all source linkages and spend values before using reports for decision-making.